Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 - Overeating may cause bloating

-- Too much potassium can affect heart rate (rare)
+- Excess potassium may affect heart rate (rare)

-- Can increase sugar levels if eaten in excess
+- Can increase blood sugar if eaten in excess

 Daily Recommended Quantity